jonrh/rotten-tube/website/readme.md

 primarily about getting our hands dirty with REST and GraphQL, not constructing a beautiful React app on the inside.

-4. In retrospect we realised that using React for such a simple proof web app was a total overkill.
+4. In retrospect we realised that using React for such a simple web app was a total overkill.
 Manual DOM manipulation with jQuery would probably have been more suitable given the UI was not the focus of the assignment.

 ## How to run
 Please note that this native web app depends on the REST API, it expects it to be up and running on *localhost* on port 3000.
-Please see [`rotten-tube/rest/readme.js`](/../rest/readme.md) for instructions to get it up and running.
+Please see `rotten-tube/rest/readme.md` for instructions to get it up and running.

 If you just cloned the repository open up a terminal and be located in the `rotten-tube/website/` folder, then do: